aionescu/oplang/README.md

 ,: a ;.
 ```

-For more example programs, see the [examples](examples) folder.
+For more example programs, see the [examples](examples/) directory.

-## Compiler Architecture
+## Compiler architecture

 The compiler works by translating the input OpLang source into C, and then compiling that using the system's C compiler.
 To use a different C compiler, set the `CC` environment variable.

-The compiler uses an intermediate representation (which can be shown with the `--dump-ir` option) on which it performs a number of optimizations, generating C code that is much smaller and faster than a direct translation would be.
+The compiler uses an intermediate representation (which can be shown with the `--dump-ir` option) on which it performs a number of optimizations, generating C code that is much smaller and faster than a direct translation would yield.

 ## License